WPBeginner

 For example, .edu for education-related organizations, .gov for the United States government, .mil for the United States military, and more.

-Who is Responsible for Domain Name System?
+Who Is Responsible for the Domain Name System?

 Internet Corporation for Assigned Names and Numbers (ICANN) manages the domain names system.
 It is a non-profit organization that creates and implements the policies for domain names.